-Wayne State University College of Nursing will provide professional liability insurance through Nursing Practice Corporation, at a cost of \$13 per student.
-Students must submit this fee to the Office of Student Affairs by August 15.
+Wayne State University College of Nursing will provide professional liability insurance through Nursing Practice Corporation, at a cost of approximately \$13.38 per student.
+Students must submit this fee online and the link is found on nursing.wayne.edu.
 (Nurse-Midwife students are required to purchase an individual student policy.)
+The policy is valid August 15 - August 14, and is not prorated.